Holland Park

 Holland Park has seen population growth performance typically on par with national averages when looking at short and medium term trends

-The population of the Holland Park statistical area (Lv2) is estimated at around 9,249 as of November 2025.
-This reflects an increase of 578 people since the 2021 Census, which reported a population of 8,671 people in the area.
-The change is inferred from the resident population of 8,993 estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional 29 validated new addresses since the Census date.
+As of Feb 2026, the estimated population of the suburb of Holland Park is around 9,250.
+This reflects an increase of 579 people since the 2021 Census, which reported a population of 8,671.
+The change was inferred from AreaSearch's estimate of the resident population at 8,993 in June 2024, based on the latest ERP data release by the ABS and an additional 30 validated new addresses since the Census date.
 This level of population equates to a density ratio of 2,881 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-The Holland Park statistical area (Lv2)'s growth rate of 6.7% since census positions it within 3.0 percentage points of the national average (9.7%), demonstrating competitive growth fundamentals.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 65.0% of overall population gains during recent periods.
+Overseas migration contributed approximately 65.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
-It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
-Moving forward with demographic trends, lower quartile growth of Australian statistical areas is anticipated, with the Holland Park statistical area (Lv2) expected to grow by 337 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 1.1% in total over the 17 years.
+For projections, AreaSearch adopts ABS/Geoscience Australia data released in 2024 with a base year of 2022 for each SA2 area.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used.
+These state projections do not provide age category splits, so AreaSearch applies proportional growth weightings based on ABS Greater Capital Region projections released in 2023 using 2022 data for each age cohort.
+Looking ahead with demographic trends, lower quartile growth of Australian statistical areas is anticipated.
+The suburb of Holland Park is expected to grow by 337 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 1.1% in total over the 17 years.

 Frequently Asked Questions - Population